Leadership traits define an organization and correlate with profitability and success.

 12. Humble

-Humility is one of the most important leadership traits.
+Humility is one of the unique leadership qualities that the best leaders share.
 People who are humble tend to be more likable because they don't shy away from criticism.
-Equally, being defensive and acting as if you have no weaknesses is off-putting.
-Humble leaders inspire employees to be humble and admit mistakes where necessary.
-It's important to balance confidence and humility effectively to be a true leader.
+Being defensive and acting as though you have no weaknesses is off-putting.
+Humble leaders inspire employees to admit mistakes and take ownership.
+Balancing confidence with humility is essential for authentic, respected leadership.

 How to cultivate this leadership skill:

-- Take the time to listen to employees.
+- Take time to truly listen to employees.

 - Stay calm in the face of criticism or difficulties.